Search results

 This course will use a range of visualisation methods to represent design concepts and elements.
 Methods used include hand drawing, photography, motion graphics, animation and video.

-This course will introduce students to game design principles, the theory of game design, game history and practical game development methods.
-Fundamental game design concepts, such as mechanics and loops, will be explored and analysed in order to en...
+This course will introduce students to basic principles of game design, animation and motion design.
+Fundamental game design concepts, such as mechanics and loops, will be explored and analysed to enable students to conceptualise and develop playable...

 This course introduces students to the role of visual and written communication in contemporary design practice.
 Students will be exposed to academic referencing, paragraph structure and paraphrasing, graphic representation and fabrication techniques...